 Earlier this year, I wrote about new research on the dangers of radiation from cell phones and asserted that, in my opinion, cell phones belong in sock drawers.
-See Part I
+See Part I and Part II.

 Now a new report adds further credence to my argument.

 An article published online October 17 in the journal Electromagnetic Biology and Medicine reports that children absorb twice as much microwave radiation from cell phones as adults do.

 The paper, titled "Exposure Limits: The Underestimation of Absorbed Cell Phone Radiation, Especially in Children," notes that the industry-designed process for evaluating microwave radiation from phones results in children absorbing twice the cellphone radiation to their heads, up to triple in their brain's hippocampus and hypothalamus, greater absorption in their eyes, and as much as 10 times more in their bone marrow when compared to adults.